nuxeo/nuxeo-ai/addons/nuxeo-ai-aws-core/README.md

   * aws.faceDetection - Calls AWS Rekognition to detect faces in images
   * aws.celebrityDetection - Calls AWS Rekognition to detect celebrity faces in images
   * aws.translate.* - Calls AWS Translate to translate text
+  * aws.documentText - Calls AWS Textract to detect text in a document image
+  * aws.documentAnalyze - Calls AWS Textract to analyze text that's detected in a document image

 #### Credentials
 Credentials are discovered using `nuxeo-runtime-aws`.
 The chain searches for credentials in order: Nuxeo's AWSConfigurationService, environment variables, system properties, profile credentials, EC2Container credentials.